tferariu/formal-ledger-specifications/src/Ledger/Conway/Specification/Epoch.lagda.md

       _ ⊢ ⟦ acnt , ss , ls , es₀ , fut ⟧ ⇀⦇ e ,EPOCH⦈ ⟦ acnt'' , ss' , ⟦ utxoSt'' , govSt' , ⟦ dState'' , pState' , gState' ⟧ᶜˢ ⟧ , es , fut' ⟧
 ```

+## The <span class="AgdaDatatype">NEWEPOCH</span> Transition System {#sec:the-newepoch-transition-system}

-Finally, we define the `NEWEPOCH`{.AgdaDatatype} transition system.
+Finally, we define the `NEWEPOCH`{.AgdaDatatype} transition system, which computes
+the new state as of the start of a new epoch.

 ```agda
 data _⊢_⇀⦇_,NEWEPOCH⦈_ : ⊤ → NewEpochState → Epoch → NewEpochState → Type where